 Zappos is an online retailer that has built its reputation around customer service.
 It has a unique corporate culture that encourages support reps to do whatever it takes to delight the customer, even if that means going outside of standard policy or protocol.
 Zappos' customer support is so good that the company even promotes its most memorable interactions as advertisements, like in the example below.

-Tools like help desks and shared inboxes make a major difference in your support team's workflow.
+Tools like help desks and shared inboxes make a significant difference in your support team's workflow.
 They can automate tasks, enable collaboration, and help reps manage their queues as your customer base continues to grow.
 These tools help support teams meet the timely expectations of your customers while still providing that same quality of service that makes your brand stand out.

 Earlier in this post, we mentioned how innovation is most effective when it's customer-driven.
 However, achieving this isn't as simple as just asking customers for their opinions on your products.
 You need to develop a systematic approach that makes feedback more accessible and encourages customers to speak freely about your brand.